 Study abroad opportunities allowed Matthew to study voice performance with soprano Maria Claudia Bergantin, ocarina with Fabio Galliani, the director of the Budrio Ocarina Museum, and traditional Japanese instruments with Kouzan Oyama.
 Matthew is a brother of Phi Mu Alpha Sinfonia music fraternity and a member of Pi Kappa Lambda music honor society.
 Matthew is an ASCAP artist.

 Matthew also holds teaching certification and an Ed.M. degree from Teachers College, Columbia University.
 There, he also studied composition with Richard Pearson Thomas.
+Matthew is currently re-enrolled at the school, pursing a doctoral degree in Music and Music Education.

 Photography by Gordon Wenzel